Hope FM: History at a Glance

 Hope FM began not as a radio station, or a radio tower, or even as the brainchild of a group of engineers.
 As with most moves of God, Hope FM began with a vision.

 At a conference in 1995, Pastor Chuck Smith exhorted pastors to prayerfully consider radio as an effective tool for spreading the Gospel of Jesus Christ.
 Pastor Bill Luebkemann of Calvary Chapel of Marlton heard that message and caught the vision.

-In its years on the air, HOPE FM has shown those who do not know Christ the Way to everlasting life.
-HOPE FM has encouraged believers to grow in their walk with the Lord, and has brought more of those believers into Bible-teaching churches throughout the listening area.
-And most of all, what began as a vision over 15 years ago has changed lives for eternity.
+In its years on the air, Hope FM has shown those who do not know Christ the Way to everlasting life.
+Hope FM has encouraged believers to grow in their walk with the Lord, and has brought more of those believers into Bible-teaching churches throughout the listening area.
+And most of all, what began as a vision over 25 years ago has changed lives for eternity.
 To God be the glory!

 As we here at Hope FM like to say, “Finally, there’s hope!!”